oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 ![](tics_in_one_axis.svg)

+Although the TICs for the two treatment groups are plotted in different colors, it can still be difficult to visually discern systematic differences between them.
+Furthermore, if each treatment group contains more runs, the plot can become cluttered and overloaded.
+Therefore, it may be helpful to plot the TICs for the two treatment groups on separate, mirrored axes along the x-axis.
+The following lines of code generate such a figure.

 ```@example 5
 ri_min, ri_max = 900, 1800
 alpha_lines = 0.5

 f2 = Figure(size=(1200, 600))
 ax1 = Axis(f2[1,1], limits = (nothing, nothing, 0, nothing), ylabel="Abundance")
 ax2 = Axis(f2[2,1], limits = (nothing, nothing, 0, nothing),